 For example, many smaller cities located within large swaths of agriculturally developed land can use grants for traffic lights, vehicle location, and smart grid meter reading — many of which are traditionally made available through Department of Agriculture — as justification for monies to implement the backend wireless infrastructure on which public safety communications can also run.
 Many IP-based systems have very sophisticated systems to allow priority access to public safety in the event of an emergency, while allowing other agencies and departments to "use the road" during times of diminished police and fire activity.

-The money is out there.
+Conclusion The money is out there.
 All the funding sources noted above — even those for which deadlines have passed — are good things to be thinking about for your grant proposals this year, next year, and years into the future.
 Some of the key things to do as you go forward are:

 1. Collaborate with other public safety agencies outside your jurisdiction in making your proposals